Sweaty-Chair/blockopoly-dapp/README.md

 ![Block42](http://assets.block42.world/images/icons/block42_logo_200.png)

-# Landpot Web dApp
+# Landpot Web DApp

-A complete web dApp for land jackpot buying.
+A complete web DApp for land jackpot buying.

 There's 42 lands in total and ONE land is released each week.
 A land is split into 42 plots and all players can join 1 of 4 teams and bid on one or more plots with ethers.
 Each team has different reward divided rules.
 (More detail of each team will be finalized)